Flipside is a long-running webcomic written and illustrated by Brion Foulke.

 - Magic Feather: Maytag's costume appears to be the key to her confidence; take it away and she's painfully shy.
 Subverted in Chapter 30, in which it's revealed that both personalities are an act — see Emotionless Girl.

 - Mask of Confidence: Maytag is outgoing and freethinking when in her jester outfit, and extremely shy and neurotic without it.
+Except not

 - Maybe Magic, Maybe Mundane: The Thin Man's claims towards magic.
 He says it's actually microscopic machines doing everything.